UC3093C/uc3093c.github.io/_sources/labs/lab4.md

 # Lab 4: UML, GitHub Issues

 In this lab, you will gain hands-on experience creating UML class diagrams from existing Java code using graphical diagramming tools such as **draw.io**, as well as generating diagrams programmatically with **Mermaid** syntax.
-This lab assignment will strengthen your ability to visually communicate object-oriented designs, and enhance your project management skills by utilizing GitHub issues, including creating, organizing, and writing clear, actionable issues to manage development tasks efficiently.
+This lab assignment will strengthen your ability to visually communicate object-oriented designs, and enhance your project management skills by utilizing GitHub projects and issues, including creating, organizing, and writing clear, actionable issues to manage development tasks efficiently.

 ## The Code